 If you do this and nothing more, your odds of survival are very good.

-Generally, the more hours an attorney bills the better their reviews will be and the less likely they will be to lose their jobs.
+Generally, the more hours an attorney bills the better his reviews will be and the less likely he will be to lose his job.

 How could any group of people be so shallow?
 Well, it is a business.
 How many hours you bill tells the firm you are working.
 Here is what the firm learns from this number:

-If you are producing work not carefully thought through, riddled with typos, or not taking time to understand your superior's point of view and approach to a matter, then partners are not going to give you more work.
+If you are producing work that is not carefully thought through, riddled with typos, or you are not taking time to understand your superior's point of view and approach to a matter, then partners are not going to give you more work.
 You can’t just make a half-assed attempt to get the work done.

 I want to be very clear about something.
 Every assignment you get from a partner is a GIFT and you should treat it as THE MOST IMPORTANT ASSIGNMENT IN THE WORLD.
-That may sound far-fetched to you, but it could not be further from the truth.
+That may sound far-fetched to you, but it is absolutely true.
 You need to make a major, major effort with every assignment you are given and take it very seriously.
-It is the attorneys who take the work the most seriously that end up getting ahead in the law firm environment.
+It is the attorneys who take the work the most seriously who end up getting ahead in the law firm environment.

-I almost hesitate bringing this up, but I do because it is something I have seen happen again and again to young attorneys.
-Young attorneys are given an assignment but they do not take it too seriously and take an informal approach to the matter thinking it is not that important.
-The memo, brief or whatever it is may not be bad, but it is not very good either and not well thought out or thorough.
-This upsets the partner because the legal matter is very important to them.
-In fact, the reason they are a partner in this massive law firm is because every matter is important to them.
+I almost hesitate to bring this up, but I do because it is something I have seen happen again and again to young attorneys.
+Young attorneys are given an assignment, but they do not take it too seriously and take an informal approach to the matter thinking it is not that important.
+The memo, brief, or whatever it is may not be bad, but it is not very good either and not well thought out or thorough.
+This upsets the partner because the legal matter is very important to him.
+In fact, the reason he is a partner in this massive law firm is that every matter is important to him.
 Every matter you work on is extremely important.

 He lost.
 However, he put in such a huge effort that the client and the partners who had observed him carrying on this war were incredibly impressed.